 Do: Designing the logo with the use of gradients in a very soft and minimalistic manner

 Don’t: incorporating chunky gradients with intense colors on the logo.

-For instance, take any big brand using the gradient pattern, all use it very subtly without overdoing it.
-The subtle gradient adds an extra oomph and depth to your current design without making it look completely bland.
+For instance, take any big brand using the gradient logo pattern, all use it very subtly without overdoing it.
+This subtle best gradient for logo adds an extra oomph and depth to your current design without making it look completely bland.
 Always remember to use the gradient pattern in small portions first and then intensifying it accordingly.
 This hack can make your logo look very professional and classy.
 And if thinking of getting the same design in the print form then also it can be printed in high-quality without getting distorted.

 Do: Designing and layering the gradients in such a manner that makes it look professional and executed.

 Don’t: Using unnecessary gradients, and making the logo look like some kid designed it without giving in any thought.

 Designing logos with gradients for yourself or outsourcing it for any third-party client always remember to make it look professional and not chaotic.
 It should be relevant to the client’s requirement and unnecessary things should not be added for the sake of crowding the design.
 The angles and viewpoints of your gradient logo should be carefully designed.
 The blending of colors should look effortless and smooth.
 Always remember to modify your gradient logo in a pattern that has something to do with the foundation logo and the brand and nothing should be added without any relevance.